Our Verdict

 Fabric and Padding

-The head has a halo-style thin padding that is more for looks than support, given the thinness of it.
+The head has a halo-style thin padding that is more for looks than support, given its thinness.
 The infant insert is not much better and resembles the thickness and look of a pancake.
-The lack of padding or consideration for comfort is disappointing, but the price reflects what it lacks.
+The lack of padding or consideration for comfort is disappointing, but the price reflects this.

 Handle and Canopy